ryanw-mobile/giphy-trending/README.md

 This Sample App is for demonstrating the traditional approach which applies XML UI, `Kotlin Coroutines`, `Kotlin Flow`, `Dagger Hilt`, `PreferencesDataStore`.

-Previously this App used `RxJava` but it is now being rewritten using `Coroutines` because it is much more simpler.
+Previously this App used `RxJava`, but it is now rewritten using `Coroutines` because it is much more simpler.

 ### High level architecture